sanservices/apilogger/v2/README.md

-	l.Infof(ctx, apilogger.LogCatDebug, "This is an info message with %s", "some variable") l.Warnf(ctx, apilogger.LogCatDebug, "This is a warning message with format, some number: %d", 100) l.Errorf(ctx, apilogger.LogCatDebug, "This is an error message with format, %v", errors.New("An error"))
+	l.Infof(ctx, apilogger.LogCatDebug, "This is an info message with %s", "some variable") l.Warnf(ctx, apilogger.LogCatDebug, "This is a warning message with format, some number: %d", 100) l.Errorf(ctx, apilogger.LogCatDebug, "This is an error message with format, %v", errors.New("an error"))

 	l.InfoWF(ctx, apilogger.LogCatDebug, &apilogger.Fields{"message": "my message"})
 	l.WarnWF(ctx, apilogger.LogCatDebug, &apilogger.Fields{"warning": "my warning", "other": "another message"})